joakim/calendar/readme.md

 - Align with the [zodiac](https://en.wikipedia.org/wiki/Zodiac), due to the (lunisolar) [precession of the ecliptic](https://en.wikipedia.org/wiki/Axial_precession)
 - Introduce time scales — it's just a calendar

 However, features like these may be applied, just as they are applied to existing calendars.
 For example, the unbroken chain of 7-day weeks may be used just like in the Gregorian calendar, with weekdays retaining their traditional names and cultural/religious significance, if so is desired.
-As long as the calendar's underlying structure remains the same.

 ---